How to Use Private Variables in a Class

 .

-directly from outside the class like obj.__private_var()
+from outside the class (e.g.,obj.__private_var

-, an AttributeError
+) will raise an AttributeError

 Characteristics of Private Variables